Imagine our blue planet Earth being observed by other planets far, far away in another galaxy… Does it ring a bell?

 Quick case: monitoring coastal water pollution

-Near real-time monitoring of water bodies became feasible since recently.
+Near real-time monitoring of water became feasible since recently.
 E.g. automatic warning of sudden changes in water supplies, disappearing of water due to sudden hot periods, early warning for looming flooding.

 Quick case: solar potential